apache/airflow/docs/apache-airflow/core-concepts/dags.rst

   * By default, teardown tasks are ignored for the purpose of evaluating dag run state.
   * A teardown task will run if it's setup was successful, even if its work tasks failed.
   * Teardown tasks are ignored when setting dependencies against task groups.
+  * A setup task must always have a teardown and vice versa.
+You may use EmptyOperator as a setup or teardown.

 Basic usage
 -----------